-Many species of whales and dolphins are vulnerable to collisions with vessels.
-Most reports of collisions involve large whales but collisions with smaller species also occur.
-Collisions with large vessels often either go unnoticed or unreported, particularly for the smaller species.
-Animals can be injured or killed; and vessels can sustain damage.
-Serious or even fatal injuries to passengers have occurred involving hydrofoil ferries, whalewatching vessels and recreational craft.
+Most reports of collisions between whales and vessels involve large whales, but all species can be affected.
+Collisions with large vessels often go unnoticed and unreported.
+Animals can be injured or killed and vessels can sustain damage.
+Serious and even fatal injuries to passengers have occurred involving hydrofoil ferries, whalewatching vessels and recreational craft.

 The Conservation Committee provides a forum for members of the IWC to report and share information on the measures being taken within their own countries to reduce and record incidences of ship strikes.
 In addition, the Conservation Committee has established a dedicated Ship Strikes Working Group to develop detailed proposals for mitigation of ship strike events and to co-ordinate work between member governments.
-This group was founded by the late Commissioner for Belgium, Alexandre de Lichtervelde who died in 2011.
-Belgium remains committed to this issue and its new Commissioner, Frédéric Chemay, who is also the present Vice-Chair of the Commission, has taken on this role.
+This group was founded by the late Commissioner for Belgium, Alexandre de Lichtervelde who died in 2011 and Belgium remains committed to this issue.

 In 2010, the IWC’s Ship Strikes Working Group held a joint workshop with scientists and representatives from ACCOBAMS (the Agreement on the Conservation of Cetaceans of the Black Sea, Mediterranean Sea and contiguous Atlantic Area).
 The workshop reviewed the available information on ship strikes including mitigation measures for reducing ship strikes.
 The report of the workshop can be downloaded here.
 It developed a number of important recommendations and these form the basis of the IWC’s workplan to address this important issue.
 The latest report of the Conservation Committee, which includes its discussions on ship strikes, can be found here.